salesfly/salesfly-go/README.md

 ## Usage

 The library needs to be configured with your account's API key.
-Get your own API key by signing up for a free [Objectia account](https://salesfly.com).

 ```go
 package main